TheRenegadeCoder/SnakeMD/docs/usage.rst

 =====

 SnakeMD is a Python library for building markdown documents.
-You can use it by importing the SnakeMD module into your program directly:
+We can use it by importing the SnakeMD module into our program directly:

 .. code-block:: python

     import snakemd

-This way, you'll have access to all of the classes available in the SnakeMD module.
-From here, you can take advantage of a handy function to create a new document:
+This way, we'll have access to all of the classes available in the SnakeMD module.
+From here, we can take advantage of a handy function to create a new document:

 .. code-block:: python

     doc = snakemd.new_doc()

 This will create a new :py:class:`snakemd.Document` object.
-Alternatively, you can import the Document class directly:
+Alternatively, we can import the Document class directly:

 .. code-block:: python

     from snakemd import Document

-From here, you can instantiate the Document class:
+From here, we can instantiate the Document class:

 .. code-block:: python